Legendrian skein algebras and Hall algebras: Fukaya categories of surfaces

 If two of the four paths starting at $p$ eventually meet, then there is one additional crossing of the projections of $L_-$ and $L_s$ to $S$.
-There are six different cases two consider.
-If all four of the paths starting at $p$ eventually meet, then there are two additional crossing of the projections of $L_-$ and $L_s$ to $S$.
-There are three different cases two consider.
+There are six different cases to consider, see the top two rows in Figure~\ref{fig_9cases1}.
+If all four of the paths starting at $p$ eventually meet, then there are two additional crossings of the projections of $L_-$ and $L_s$ to $S$.
+There are three different cases to consider, see the bottom row in Figure~\ref{fig_9cases1}.
 In all cases trivialize $E$ near $p$ so that $g=1$.
 When constructing $E_g$ use the same trivialization and place the additional monodromy sign $-1$ far from $p$ along the path going towards the upper right corner in the figures.
 A tedious but straightforward checking of all the nine cases shows that $\alpha_1+\alpha_2$ and $\beta_1-\beta_2$ are closed morphisms (to zeroth order).
 In each case there is a pair of a bigon/triangle with vertex $p$ giving contributions to $\widetilde{m}_1$ which are negatives of each other.
-The argument that the two morphisms are inverses to each other stays the same, since the additional intersection points give morphisms of degree $1$ as vertices of small disks and thus do not affect the value of $\widetilde{m}_2$ for degree reasons.
+The argument that the two morphisms are inverses of each other stays the same, since the additional intersection points give morphisms of degree $1$ as vertices of small disks and thus do not affect the value of $\widetilde{m}_2$ for degree reasons.

 To complete the proof we apply Proposition~\ref{prop_isolift} with $X=(L_-,E,\delta_p)$, $Y=(L_s,E_g)$, and $f_0=\alpha_1+\alpha_2$.
 In general the proposition would not give a unique $\gamma\in\mc{MC}(Y)$, however in our case we have $\Hom(X,X)_{>0}=\Hom(Y,Y)_{>0}$ and the map $\phi$ constructed in the proof of the proposition is an isomorphism, not just a homotopy equivalence. \end{proof}